polterguy/magic.data.cql/README.md

    primary key((tenant, cloudlet), content, day, created) with clustering order by (content asc, day desc, created desc);
 ```

-**Notice** - The above setting for TTL implies log items will be automatically deleted after 7 days,
+**Notice** - The above setting for TTL implies log items will be automatically deleted after 14 days,
-since 604,800 seconds implies 7 days.
-Depending upon your needs you might want to increase this setting.
+since 1,209,600 seconds implies 14 days.
+Depending upon your needs you might want to increase or decrease this
+setting.

 ## Adding existing files into keyspace